mcarvin8/sf-decomposer/README.md

 ## `sf decomposer compose`

-Reads all of the files created by the decompoose command and re-creates the original meta files suitable for CLI deployments.
+Reads all of the files created by the decompose command and re-creates the original meta files suitable for CLI deployments.

 ```
 USAGE